sdcorp/msq-test/README.md

 For converting cryptocurrencies I use Coinmarketcap API

-Because of API limitation and CORS issue, I written little bit proxy server on Express.
+Because of API limitation and CORS issue, I written a little proxy server on Express.

 ----
 ## Installation